arisGio/arisGio/README.md

 ## This is Aris and welcome to my GitHub profile!

-- 🔭 Working as a Junior Front End Developer.
+- 🔭 Working as a Front End Developer.
+Being a framework agnostic developer, not afraid to touch upon different technologies, since each one of them offers and solves a different problem.
+- ⚙️ However, if you ask me which tool I would use, then I would choose React ❤️.
-- 🌱 Currently getting my hands dirty with Flutter & Dart for Mobile development and Angular/TypeScript for Web development.
+- 🌱 Currently getting my hands dirty with Angular/TypeScript for Web development.
 Previously used HTML/CSS/JS & ReactJS refactoring a small codebase using class components into functional components using hooks and callbacks to manage state.
-- 📫 To find out more about me you can check: <a href="https://www.linkedin.com/in/aris-giotis-93b890156/">my LinkedIn profile</a>
+- 📫 To find out more about me you can check: <a href="https://www.linkedin.com/in/aris-giotis/">my LinkedIn profile</a>

 # Tech Stack